domske/uuid-tool/readme.md

 ### **fromBytes** (bytes)

-Converts an UUID byte array to an UUID string. (length: 36)
+Converts an UUID byte array to an UUID string. (length: 36) Note that the internal UUID has not yet been validated.
+Use the method `isValid`.

 | Param | Type     | Description                                |
 | ----- | -------- | ------------------------------------------ |